myeongjinshin/myeongjinshin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an undergraduate in School of Computing from KAIST.
-I am currently fulfilling my mandatory national service at Republic of Korea Air Force.
-My main interest lies on researching quantum computing and founding a startup.
-I have been continuously conducting research with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University.
-For more details, you can find my [CV](https://myeongjinshin.github.io/assets/pdf/cv_shin.pdf) here.
+I'm an undergraduate student in the School of Computing at KAIST.
+My main interests lie in quantum computing research and founding a startup.

+I have been continuously conducting research with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University, and more recently with the Quantum Information Theory Group in the Department of Physics at KAIST.

+I am currently preparing for PhD applications with the goal of applying in the 2027 cycle, while actively developing my research experience in quantum information theory.
+For more details, please refer to my [CV](https://myeongjinshin.github.io/assets/pdf/cv_shin.pdf).

-Contact: I love discussing new research or startup ideas and beyond, so feel free to reach out to me at hanwoolmj2(at)gmail.com for collaborations, questions, or just to connect.
+Contact: I love discussing new research ideas and beyond, so feel free to reach out to me at hanwoolmj2(at)gmail.com for collaborations, questions, or just to connect.
 I’m always happy to hear from you!

 You can also find me on [LinkedIn](https://www.linkedin.com/in/myeongjin-shin-a98663264/) and [Google Scholar](https://scholar.google.com/citations?user=9mRACrMAAAAJ&hl=en).